confluentinc/examples/security/secret-protection/docs/secret-protection.rst

 Workflow
 ~~~~~~~~

-The most common use case is to encrypt passwords.
-Confluent has a `Security
+In the most common use case you would want to encrypt passwords.
+Confluent's `Security
 tutorial <https://docs.confluent.io/current/tutorials/security_tutorial.html>`__
-that shows you how to enable security features on |cp| , but the tutorial has
+shows you how to enable security features on the |cp|, but it includes
-extra steps to generate the keys and certificates and add TLS configurations.
-To
+extra steps to generate keys and certificates, and add TLS configurations.
+In
-minimize the number of steps, here you will encrypt a basic configuration
+this tutorial, instead of encypting a password, you will encrypt a basic configuration
-parameter.
+parameter, which is essentially the same steps.

 Generating the master encryption key based on a passphrase